-1.1 These Terms & Conditions of Business shall govern the contractual relations between Valentin Software GmbH, Stralauer Platz 34, 10243 Berlin (hereinafter referred to as “Valentin”) and companies, legal entities under public law, or special public assets (hereinafter referred to as “Customers”) for the provision of goods (hereinafter referred to as “goods” or “software”) and services by Valentin They shall apply, in the context of current and future business relations, to the development, transfer, adaptation or extension as well as maintenance of software, including services connected therewith (in particular consultancy services) and also any pre-contractual negotiations relating thereto.
+1.1 These Terms & Conditions of Business shall govern the contractual relations between Valentin Software GmbH, Stralauer Platz 34, 10243 Berlin (hereinafter referred to as “Valentin”) and companies, legal entities under public law, or special public assets (hereinafter referred to as “Customers”) for the provision of services by Valentin.
+They shall apply, within the scope of current and future business relations, for the creation, permanent provision, adaptation or extension of software, including services connected therewith (in particular consultancy services) and also any pre-contractual negotiations relating thereto.

 1.3 Contradictory or differing terms and conditions, particularly any General Terms & Conditions of Business of the Customer, shall not constitute part of the Contract, even if Valentin executes the Contract without explicitly controverting such terms and conditions.

 1.4 Insofar as the subject of the Contract is the transfer of third-party standard software or open-source software, such transfer shall be based preferentially and, if applicable, additionally on the said third parties’ separate terms and conditions (of licensing) or on the applicable open-source software licenses, respectively.

 2.1 The Contract, inclusive of these Terms & Conditions of Business, shall be created either upon acceptance of Valentin’s offer by the Customer or upon the acceptance of the Customer’s order by Valentin.
 In case of contradictions or doubts, the offer or the acceptance of the Contract by Valentin shall be decisive.

 2.2 Valentin offers no contracts or services to consumers.
 In particular, software can only be purchased by Customers according to clause 1.1.